estherk0/estherk0/README.md

 ### Hi Guys! 👋
-This is Esther Kim working at [SK Telecom](https://www.sktelecom.com/index.html) as a software developer in South Korea.
+This is Esther Kim working at CodeBrick as a lead software engineer in South Korea.
 It's been almost 10 years since I started to develop the back-end services.

 Here's ✨skill set✨: